LiamEdwards931/JavascriptProject/README.md

   - Tested restartGame to enure that when shift is pressed when it is gameOver the game restarts from beginning.
   - Tested Mute function and ensured that all sounds are muted when button is clicked.
   - Tested fullscreen function and ensured that when clicked both the title screen and the canvas both went into the full screen state.
+  - had issues with the movement on phone not registering swipe left and right during a swipe up jump (fixed)- changed the event lisetener to touch instead of swipe for left and right movement.

 ## Bugs